Addressing mobile security needs

 Learn about the mobile security landscape and how to manage and secure your organization's mobile devices.

-Hannah Hamilton
+Hannah Bien

 Addressing mobile security needs

 Remote work is far from uncommon and can present new challenges to cybersecurity.
-Businesses with remote workers have to defend their endpoints wherever they are — and on whatever random, unsecured Wi-Fi network they connect to.
+Businesses with remote workers must defend their endpoints wherever they are — and on whatever random, unsecured Wi-Fi network they connect to.
 Additionally, as Michael Covington, VP of Portfolio Strategy at Jamf, mentioned in a recent webinar, 70% of workers don’t work behind a desk.
 This means workers require devices that are as mobile as they are, like phones and tablets.

 In this blog, we’ll explore some considerations to take into account when defending the enterprise environment, focusing on mobile devices.